 Students are permitted to obtain a diploma in the Artificial Intelligence MSc programme without fully fitting the curriculum set out in Appendix III and Appendix IV.
 This can only happen in consultation with, and through approval of, the Board of Examiners of the degree programme.
-Students are required to finish an MSc Project, to guarantee they are able to function as an MSc level researcher in line with the Dublin level descriptors / Framework for Qualifications of the European Higher Education Area, and are required to fit the Learning Outcomes of the programme (set out in Appendix I).
+Students are required to finish a MSc Project, to guarantee they are able to function as a MSc level researcher in line with the Dublin level descriptors / Framework for Qualifications of the European Higher Education Area, and are required to fit the Learning Outcomes of the programme (set out in Appendix I).
 These Learning Outcomes have been established in accordance with the AI MSc Framework of Reference of the Netherlands.

-Appendix IX Application and Decision Deadlines for Admission (Article 2.6.1; Article 2.6.3)
+Appendix IX Application and decision deadlines for admission (Articles 2.7.1 and 2.7.3)